The classification system of hiking trails in Taroko National Park:

 Mt.
 Nanhu Trail, North Section 1 (The Nanhu Peaks or Nanhu to Zhongyangjian route)

-Level 5 (Challenging) Trail:
+Grade 5 (Challenging) Trail:

 Within the restricted mountain areas, ecological protection areas, or remote mountain areas (application required before entering), fit and experienced hikers with map-reading and wildness survival knowledge.
 Most trails are in the wilderness without artificial construction.
 Some parts of the trails may have disappeared from natural collapse or destruction.
 Prepare complete mountaineering equipment.
-(Food, water, map, warm clothes and lighting, tent for serveral days.)
+(Food, water, map, warm clothes and lighting, tent for several days.)

 1. Park Entry Permit required: